 \subsection{Filtering Guessable and Unusable Queries}

-Following Desideratum~\ref{desideratum:shortcut}, we exclude test cases where the evaluated LLM is likely to be correctly guessing the answer by exploiting a relation-object shortcut.
-Also, following desideratum~\ref{desideratum:def}, we exclude the cases where the LLM is performing CoT-like explicit reasoning where it generates the bridge entity before the answer entity.

-\paragraph{Excluding \guessable{} cases} Even when the prediction of the model for a multi-hop query is correct, there is still a chance that the LLM might have guessed the answer correctly by chance, meaning that Desideratum~\ref{desideratum:shortcut} is not satisfied.
-Specifically, when the answer is a popular entity among the potential answer set (e.g., \textify{United States} as a country), the model might be exploiting a relation-object shortcut where the model makes the prediction based on the prior from the textual pattern of the relation, e.g., \textify{$\ldots$ is from the country of}.
+\paragraph{Excluding \guessable{} cases} Even when the prediction of the model for a multi-hop query is correct, there is still a chance that the LLM might have guessed the answer correctly by chance, meaning that Desideratum 2 is not satisfied.
+For instance, when the answer is a popular entity among the potential answer set (e.g., \textify{United States} as a country), the model might exploit a relation-object shortcut where the model makes the prediction based on the prior from the textual pattern of the relation (e.g., \textify{$\ldots$ is from the country of}).